The Local Projection Residual Bootstrap for AR(1) Models: Introduction

 The remainder of the paper is organized as follows.
-We first describe in Section \ref{section:preliminaries} the setup and previous results.
-We then present our bootstrap confidence interval and the LP-residual bootstrap in Section \ref{sec:lp-residual-bootstrap}.
-The theoretical properties of the LP-residual bootstrap appear in Section \ref{sec:uniform_cons} (uniform consistency) and Section \ref{sec:asymp_refin} (asymptotic refinements).
-In Section \ref{sec:simulation_study}, we present a simulation study to investigate the numerical performance of the LP-residual bootstrap.
-Finally, Section \ref{sec:conclusion} presents concluding remarks.
-All the proofs are presented in Appendixes A and B, and Supplemental Appendix C. Additional simulation results appear in Supplemental Appendix D.
+In Section \ref{section:preliminaries}, we describe the setup and previous results.
+In Section \ref{sec:lp-residual-bootstrap}, we introduce our bootstrap confidence interval and the LP-residual bootstrap.
+In Sections \ref{sec:uniform_cons} and \ref{sec:asymp_refin}, we study the theoretical properties of the LP-residual bootstrap: uniform consistency and asymptotic refinements.
+In Section \ref{sec:simulation_study}, we investigate the numerical performance of the LP-residual bootstrap using a small simulation study.
+In Section \ref{sec:lp-residual-bootstrap_VAR}, we describe how to implement the LP-residual bootstrap for VAR models.
+Finally, in Section \ref{sec:conclusion}, we present concluding remarks.
+All the proofs are presented in Appendices \ref{sec:appendix_a} and \ref{sec:appendix_b}, and Online Supplemental Appendices \ref{sec:appendix_online1} and \ref{sec:appendix_online2}.
+Additional simulation results appear in Online Supplemental Appendix \ref{sec:appendix_table}.